scipy-conference/scipy_proceedings/papers/elizabeth_seiver/seivpacbassi.rst

 While the Article class handles most basic metadata within the XML files, users may also wish to analyze the content of the article more directly.
 The XPath query language is built into lxml and provides a way to search for particular XML tags or attributes.
-(Note that xpath will always return a list of results, as element tags and locations are not unique.)
+(Note that XPath will always return a list of results, as element tags and locations are not unique.)
 You can perform XPath searches on ``art.tree``, which also works well for finding article elements that are not Article class properties, such as the acknowledgments, which have the tag ``<ack>``.